Psychotherapy – Golden Valley, MN

 Now offering group therapy sessions on a variety of mental health and wellness topics on Thursdays from 3-4pm.

-Play has numerous benefits for adult’s physical and mental health, including helping us feel more supported, be more physically active, and have more life satisfaction.
+Play has numerous benefits for adults’ physical and mental health.
+It helps us feel more supported, be more physically active, and have more life satisfaction.
 As adults, we often don’t play nearly enough, but with the right intention, you can begin to bring more play into your life.
-Fun activities will be explored.
+Fun activities will be explored to help you add more play to your life.

 Individual Therapy